Kansas pharmacists recovery network

 Confidentiality

-No one outside of KsPRN/CIPP, not even the Kansas Board of Pharmacy, will be notified unless a participant fails to cooperate with the program.
+No one outside of KsPRN, not even the Kansas Board of Pharmacy, will be notified unless a participant fails to meet the program requirements.

 Support

-Help with enrollment, monitoring, and pending disciplinary actions or procedures throughout your time in the program.
+Our program also provides assistance through enrollment, monitoring, and, if applicable, board of pharmacy disciplinary actions or procedures during your time in the program.

 Assessment

-Schedule and meet with an approved, licensed mental health or substance abuse provider.
+Schedule and meet with an approved, licensed mental health provider.

 Screenings